inaimathi/langnostic/drafts/scratchpad-talk-notes.md

 ## Scratchpad Fidelity

-Ok, given that scratchpads change the outcome, _how much_ do they change the outcome?
+Ok, granted that scratchpads change the outcome, _how much_ do they change the outcome?
 Should we still expect them to be more-or-less accurate representations of what's going on inside the model?

 There are two papers I've found that address this directly: [Language Models Don't Always Say What They Think](https://arxiv.org/pdf/2305.04388) and [Measuring Faithfulness in Chain Of Thought Reasoning](https://arxiv.org/pdf/2307.13702).

 ### Language Models Don't Always Say What They Think

-Methodology seems to be setting up a bias test?
+The methodology here seems to be setting up a bias test?
 They set up situations for questions in two scenarios.

-1. Give the model a few-shot prompt with multiple choice questions, and arrange questions such that all the correct answers are "A"
+1. Give the model a few-shot prompt with multiple choice questions, and arrange questions such that all the correct answers are "A", then ask it to answer your actual question (the idea is that the biasing will cause the model to answer "A" to your question even if that's _not_ the correct response).
-2. Give the model a prompt (unclear whether this is zero-shot or few-shot) that suggests a particular answer is the correct response
+2. Give the model a prompt (unclear whether this is zero-shot or few-shot) that suggests a particular answer is the correct response.

 [TODO] - shots of the result tables